Damon Albarn: Anti-war activism

 Albarn revealed that originally, many people whom he knew were against the Iraq War were reluctant to take a stand, stating "to be honest with you when Robert Del Naja and myself started really stepping up prior to the war it was very difficult to find anyone.
 And I don't want to name any names because they are people who I respect but they were really, for some reason, very reticent to stand with us.
 A lot of people who you would now associate with being anti-war at that particular point didn't seem to be prepared to do it."

-Albarn was due to speak in Hyde Park on the rally in February 2003 when a million people took to the streets of London in protest at the imminent war.
+He was due to speak in Hyde Park on the rally in February 2003 when a million people took to the streets of London in protest at the imminent war.
 In the event, he was too emotional to deliver his speech.
 Albarn later revealed that he had "this image of my grandad in his slippers reading the paper, knowing that his grandson had been involved in something which he'd put so much of his life into" and "got over-emotional".
 He also stated that "it obviously wasn't the best moment to get in that state, when you're at the head of the biggest peace march in the history of this country."
 Albarn also attended a protest in November where he commented on the diversity of people in attendance, saying that "It represents everybody.
 It's the voice in our democracy and that's why we should be listened to."
 Speaking about the experience in 2008, Albarn stated:I think in this case the only reason we went to war was the result of our individual apathy in the end.
 You know, our inability to really express what was I think was a consensus that this was a terrifying idea and a very badly thought-out one.